Hi there! My name is Teo Samaržija. I am a computer engineer (I have a

 some mathematically dubious method involving the Shannon Entropy

-(as, back then, I didn't know that there is a simple way to
+(As, back then, I didn't know that there is a simple way to

 calculate the collision entropy as the negative binary logarithm